 The Center provides research, education, and service to improve health literacy at the individual, family, community, organization, and society levels.
 We aim to advance health literacy in Maryland and nationwide.

-Dr. Perman recorded the video below to open a first-ever meeting of University System of Maryland (USM) campus representatives to discuss health literacy educational activities.
+Dr. Perman recorded the video below to open the first-ever meeting of University System of Maryland (USM) campus representatives to discuss health literacy educational activities.
 He explained his own experience seeing health literacy issues up close as a practicing pediatric gastroenterologist and the significance of health literacy as part of a USM education.
 The USM group intends to meet twice a year to share information and best practices in health literacy education and student opportunities.

 The Center is funded by NIH to develop and test HealthyMe/MiSalud, a smartphone application in English and Spanish to help African American and Hispanic adults set health goals, ask questions, and get personalized information about common health conditions and preventive services.